Diplomatic Cover project builder

 - local : non vesionned files such as config file

-, sass caches, etc. - db : db dumps
+config.json, sass caches, etc. - db : db dumps

 - dev : JS (require) ans SASS sources